Edit

 Productization comprises the following capabilities:

 • API products.
 This catalog of APIs is made available to the consumers.
-A product may be offered for purchase or as a free service.
+A product might be offered for purchase or as a free service.

 • Variants.
 The developer experience should identify the variants of any API product that's monetized.